vreval/Csharp.VrevalPlatform/README.md

 API_BASE_URL=http://vreval.test/api/v1
 APP_TOKEN=

-// This variable should store the Access-Token you will find on the Vreval platform in the "How to create checkpoints" section
+// This variable should store the Access-Token you will find on the Vreval platform in the "How to create markers" section CHECKPOINT_CREDS=
-CHECKPOINT_CREDS=
 ```